lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/non-tutorials/solutions.rst

 .. container:: justify

-    Note that in order to make sure that the temperature of the particles quickly reaches a reasonable value, the *damping* parameter of the *fix Langevin* was also reduced.
+    Note that to make sure that the temperature of the particles quickly reaches a reasonable value, the *damping* parameter of the *fix Langevin* was also reduced to 0.001 (in time units) instead of the 0.1 used in the rest of the tutorial.

 .. container:: justify

-    With these commands, you should see that after the first *run* finishes, the energy of the system has reduced.
-Thus, a second *run*
-    with the original *timestep* and *Langevin* parameters can start without issue.
+    After the first *run* finishes, the energy of the system should be significantly reduced.
+Therefore, a second consecutive *run* with the original *timestep* and *Langevin* parameters can start without triggering the *Lost atoms* error.

 .. container:: justify

-    In some cases, more than two consecutive *runs* can be an appropriate solution:
+    In some cases, more than two consecutive *runs* with progressively increasing timestep is necessary:

 ..  code-block:: lammps